UTSCC09/project-verycoolproject/README.md

 - Real-time video streaming and chat
 - Creating and joining single game room
-- Basic game rules and mechanics
+- Basic game rules and functionality
 - scorekeeping

 ## Additional Features for the Final Version: